YaroslavaDe/ECS-VPC-CodeBuild-by-Terraform/README.md

     * ECS - Creates a ECS Cluster and related services
     * Codebuild - Creates an AWS Codebuild job which starts automatically when code pushed to "dev" branch
     * ECR - Creates an Elastic Container repository
-    * local-build - Builds and deploys initial image to ECR when new repository is created
+    * init-build - Builds and deploys initial image to ECR when new repository is created

 > /project/config//buildspec.yml - Pipeline file for AWS Codebuild